 There are moments in our life, special little moments which follow us sleepless, broken pieces of an event, which is lost and which we carry in us threatening and blown up.

-I was siting on the steps of Elisaios house, with other children that midday of the summer, when we saw Albert with his mother and his little sister following the earth- road to the harbor.
+I was sitting on the steps of Elisaios’ house, with other children that midday of the summer, when we saw Albert with his mother and his little sister following the earth- road to the harbor.
 They were to leave, it was said, by a ship which was waiting for them there, a ship which had come only to take them.
 But nobody knew for where.

 His mother and his sister went on, they turned the corner.
 But Albert remained a few moments, just there, just before turning the corner.
 There he raised his hand to bid us good-bye.

-We went near him.
+We went to him.
 He was wearing a black heavy coat.
 And it was midday.
 And it was summer.
-In one hand he was holding a small bundle, so small that a child could carry, and with the other he was still waving us good-bye.
+On one hand, he was holding a small bundle, so small that a child could carry, and with the other, he was still waving us good-bye.
 His eyes were sad.
 His eyes were full of tears.
 And he did not speak.
 He let drop his arm, like a little wounded wing.
 And left.
 Turned the corner of the road.
 Vanished.

 We never heard about him since.
 Noone did.
 The earth-road remained empty.
 The light of that early afternoon was very bright.
 And whenever I think of Albert, a dazzling sensation of whiteness makes the incident, one might say, buoyant as if hovering slightly above its reality, in a sadness of dream.